meetp06/data-226_Group-6/README.md

 6. **Enhanced Visualizations**
    - Create more dashboards to uncover additional insights.

----

-## Special Mentions

-This project was inspired by the free [DataTalks.Club Data Engineering Course](https://datatalks.club/).
-If you want to learn cutting-edge data engineering skills, check out this course.

----

 ## About

 **DataWarehouse_Project** is a data engineering project featuring tools like Kafka, Spark Streaming, dbt, Docker, Airflow, Terraform, GCP, and more.
 It demonstrates a complete pipeline for real-time and batch processing of streaming data.